 GASB Statement No. 100, Accounting Changes and Error Corrections-an amendment of GASB Statement No. 62, was issued in June 2022.
 The primary objective of this Statement is to enhance accounting and financial reporting requirements for accounting changes and error corrections to provide more understandable, reliable, relevant, consistent, and comparable information for making decisions or assessing accountability.
 This Statement requires disclosure in notes to financial statements of descriptive information about accounting changes and error corrections, such as their nature.
 In addition, information about the quantitative effects on beginning balances of each accounting change and error correction should be disclosed by the reporting unit in a tabular format to reconcile beginning balances as previously reported to beginning balances as restated.
-Based on the GASB Statement No. 100, the System will adopt the provisions of Statement No. 100 for the fiscal year beginning with July 1, 2023, if applicable.
+The System will adopt the provisions of Statement No. 100 for the fiscal year beginning with July 1, 2023, if applicable.

 GASB Statement No. 101, Compensated Absences, was issued in June 2022.
 The objective of this Statement is to better meet the information needs of financial statement users by updating the recognition and measurement guidance for compensated absences.
 That objective is achieved by aligning the recognition and measurement guidance under a unified model and by amending certain previously required disclosures.
 This Statement requires that a liability for certain types of compensated absences-including parental leave, military leave, and jury duty leave-not be recognized until the leave commences.
 This Statement also requires that a liability for specific types of compensated absences not be recognized until the leave is used.
-Based on the GASB Statement No. 101, the System will adopt the provisions of Statement No. 101 for the fiscal year beginning with July 1, 2024.
+The System will adopt the provisions of Statement No. 101 for the fiscal year beginning with July 1, 2024.